agtoliv/agtoliv/README.md

 ## 🙋‍♂️ About Me

-With a background in Innovation and IT, and experience in project management and Go-to-Market strategies, I'm passionate about leveraging technology to create impactful solutions 💡.
-My journey started at the Federal University of ABC, where I'm pursuing a Bachelor's degree in Science and Technology, and it has taken me through roles that challenged and honed my skills in software development, digital infrastructure support, and leadership.
+With a background in Innovation and IT coupled with project management and Go-to-Market strategy experience, I am passionate about using technology to craft impactful solutions.
+Starting at the Federal University of ABC, where I'm pursuing a Bachelor's degree in Science and Technology, my journey has allowed me to enhance my skills in software development, digital infrastructure support, and leadership.

 ## 💡 Areas of Interest